 Do athletes need to complete a waiver in order to climb?

-Yes, ALL competitors must complete an Alpine Club of Canada (ACC) waiver form before competing at an ACA event.
+Yes, ALL competitors must complete an ACA waiver form before competing at an ACA event.
 Athletes under 18 must have their waiver signed by a parent.
 Waiver can be found on the Athlete Registration page.

 Each climbing gym hosting an ACA competition has its own waiver form.
 Typically, athletes under 18 need a parent to sign this form.
 Athletes 18 and over typically must present identification in order to complete the waiver.